abaldeweg/mission/README.md

 Download the project archive from the [git repository](https://github.com/abaldeweg/mission).

 Inside the project directory, you can build the app with the `go build` command.
+If you have [GoReleaser](https://goreleaser.com/) installer, instead run `goreleaser build --snapshot --rm-dist`.

 Run the command `mission`.
 Depending on the OS you need to add a file extension.